Municipal Election: Tuesday, March 6, 2018

 New Mexico personal income tax forms can be found here: http://www.tax.newmexico.gov/forms-publications.aspx

 Please consider filing your taxes online at http://www.irs.gov/Filing for federal and https://tap.state.nm.us/tap/_/ for New Mexico.
 You can receive your refund more quickly that way.
-The United Way offers free tax filing at myfreetaxes.com.
+The United Way offers free tax filing with expert assistance at myfreetaxes.com.

 The Wheels for Wishes nonprofit organization has created a calculator to estimate the size of tax deductions you may be able to claim for charitable donations: http://www.wheelsforwishes.org/tax-savings-donation-calculator/